 What are the requirements for companies regarding disclosure of potential violations of anti-corruption regulations?

 There is no common law duty in Hong Kong to report a crime to the police.
-Moreover, the Independent Commission Against Corruption (ICAC) Ordinance, the Prevention of Bribery Ordinance and the Banking Ordinance do not prescribe whistleblowing obligations.
+Moreover, the Independent Commission Against Corruption (ICAC) Ordinance, the Prevention of Bribery Ordinance (POBO) and the Banking Ordinance do not prescribe whistleblowing obligations.
 However, the following laws and codes contain reporting provisions arising from suspected corruption-related breaches.

 Organised and Serious Crimes Ordinance

 - Section 25A imposes an obligation on a person who knows or suspects that any property represents the proceeds of, or was or will be used in connection with, an indictable offence to report this to the police or the Customs and Excise Department.
 In practice, such reports are usually made through the Joint Financial Intelligence Unit.
 There is a similar obligation under the Drug Trafficking Recovery of Proceeds Ordinance to file a report if a person suspects or knows that any property represents the proceeds of drug trafficking.
 An employee may discharge this obligation by reporting to his or her employer in accordance with established procedures within the organisation.

 - The making of a suspicious transaction report triggers a defence to money laundering offences.